MoonModules/WLED-Docs/docs/WLEDSR/Analog-Audio-Input-Options.md

 Model | Compatibility | Notes
 --- | --- | ---
 *MAX9814* | Good+ | Best to set the gain to 40dB.
-*MAX9812* | Good | Only 20dB gain, but worked OK.
+*MAX9812* | Fair | Only 20dB gain, but worked OK.
-*MAX4466* | Fair | Is very sensitive to 3.3V noise and voltage dropout due to Wifi activity.
-Avoid powering your LED stripe from ESP32, as the stripe causes a lot of noise on the 3.3V/5V power lines.
+*MAX4466* | bad | Is very sensitive to 3.3V noise and voltage dropout due to Wifi activity.
+Avoid powering your LED strip from ESP32, as the strip causes a lot of noise on the 3.3V/5V power lines.
 *INMP401* | Good | Some Chinese ones are not reliable.
+*Clap Sensors* (LM393, KY-038, KY-037) | unusable | these sensors may have an "analogue output" but the signal quality is extremely poor.
+Don't use them as a microphone, they were designed for other purposes.

 See also